Dynamic pricing: how to maintainOmnichannel consistency?

 Promotions: avoiding "false discrepancies"

-Synchronizing the start and end of offers remains a major technical challenge.
-Nothing is worse than a promotion displayed on a mobile device but refused at the physical checkout due to system latency.
+Synchronizing the start and end times of promotions remains a major technical challenge.
+There’s nothing worse than a promotion that appears on a mobile device but is rejected at the physical checkout due to system latency.

 Clarity boosts conversion rates.
-Simplify the message to avoid any unnecessary friction during checkout.
+Keep your message simple to avoid unnecessary friction during checkout.

 End of season: omnichannel markdown without cannibalizing

-Manage your markdowns progressively and intelligently.
-Prices are lowered according to remaining stock per channel, using ABC analysis to protect high-value items.
+Manage your markdowns in a gradual and smart way.
+We lower prices based on remaining inventory by channel, using ABC analysis to protect high-value items.

 Prevent the web from suddenly emptying store shelves.
-Balancing inventory between different flows is vital.
+Maintaining a balance between inventory levels across different channels is vital.

 Markdown is a precise science.
-Every margin point saved counts toward your final profitability at the end of the year.
+Every margin point saved counts toward your bottom line at the end of the year.

 Stock & availability: when the discrepancy may be legitimate